 XorMon NG Virtual Appliance

-XorMon NG Virtual Appliance is a VMware image for fast start or for product evaluation purposes.
+XorMon NG Virtual Appliance is an image for fast product start up.

 It contains installed and configured XorMon NG product with all its prerequisites.